lsidner/Computer-Setup/README.md

 ## Common troubleshooting

 - Chocolatey install fails: check network/proxy settings and ensure TLS 1.2 is available.
 The script enables TLS 1.2 when invoking the installer.
 - Appx packages not found: some packages are not installed for every image or may have different package names.
-Adjust the `$bloatware` array or run `Get-AppxPackage` to inspect installed packages.
+Adjust the `$bloatware` array or run `Get-AppxPackage -AllUsers` to inspect installed packages.
-- OneDrive uninstall not found: the script looks for `%SystemRoot%\SysWOW64\OneDriveSetup.exe`; OneDrive may be located elsewhere or already removed.
+- OneDrive uninstall not found: the script looks for `%SystemRoot%\SysWOW64\OneDriveSetup.exe` and `%SystemRoot%\System32\OneDriveSetup.exe`; OneDrive may be located elsewhere.

 ## Notes and disclaimers